Bonfire/ScrapTF-Raffle-Bot/README.md

 # ScrapTF-Raffle-Bot
 Automatically enters all open raffles utilizing Python's "Selenium" library.

 Will probably become obsolete or will break in the near-future.
-Probably won't be updating this.
+Didn't plan on releasing it anyways.

-Something I whipped up in a short amount of time with no intent of ever releasing.
+---

 ***Using scripts like this CAN and WILL get you BANNED from http://scrap.tf/***